 What does deserve real attention however, whichever route you take, is strong guidance over what is, and is not, appropriate to share publicly.

 It might seem too obvious to bother stating, but employees should – under no circumstances – share personal and private data from work on social media.
 This leaves the employer open to claims for breach of confidentiality, and to investigation for breach of data privacy laws, with consequential fines.

 Yet, even though it would seem so obvious, it still happens.
-Recently, it came to light that in the three years between April 2011 and 2014, there were 50 cases of data being posted on social media by NHS staff.
+Recently, it came to light that in the three years between April 2011 and 2014, there were 50 cases of data being posted on social media (external link) by NHS staff.